microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/HostConfigSchema.md

 | **separation** | [SeparationConfig](#separationconfig) | - | Defines spacing and color for separations between elements |

 ## ColorsConfig
-ColorConfig defining the pallette for the card
+ColorConfig defines the palette for the card

 | Property | Type | default | Description |
 |---|---|---|---|